sentenz/convention/internal/about/software-design-principles.md

     - Deliverable
       > Maintenance and Support documentation, updated system versions.

 #### 1.3.3.
-Agile Software Development
+Agile

-Agile Software Development is an iterative and collaborative approach to software development that prioritizes flexibility, adaptability, and customer satisfaction.
+The Agile methodology is an iterative and collaborative approach to software development that prioritizes flexibility, adaptability, and customer satisfaction.
 It emphasizes delivering working software in frequent iterations and incorporating feedback to continuously improve the product.

 By adopting Agile, organizations can increase collaboration, improve customer satisfaction, respond effectively to changes, and deliver high-quality software in a more efficient and iterative manner.
 Agile provides a flexible framework that allows teams to adapt to evolving requirements and deliver value to customers in a timely and incremental manner.

 Types of Agile frameworks:

-Agile methodologies include several specific frameworks, which provide guidelines for implementing the principles of agile software development.

 1. Scrum